hashicorp/terraform-provider-google-beta/website/docs/r/os_config_guest_policies.html.markdown

 * `flags` -
   (Optional)
-  The flags to use when installing the MSI defaults to ["/i"] (i.e. the install flag).
+  The flags to use when installing the MSI.
+Defaults to the install flag.

 * `allowed_exit_codes` -
   (Optional)